 The Abandoned Oil and Gas Well Plugging and Site Reclamation Fund (Abandoned Well fund) was established by the legislature in 1983.
 Deposits to this fund come from several sources including permit or service fees, forfeiture of drilling and reclamation bonds, federal funding, donations, oil and gas impact funds, sale of confiscated equipment and oil, and civil penalties.

 In 2013 the legislature also amended the oil and gas Gross Production Tax distribution formula to allocate up to $5 million per fiscal year to the fund.
-The Fund hit its yearly cap with the deposit made in February 2014.
-With the yearly cap met, the Abandoned Well Fund will not receive any oil tax revenue until August 2014.
+After reaching its $5 million cap in fiscal year 2014, the Abandoned Well Fund has received $2,004,390 of deposits for fiscal year 2015 through September 2014.

 Expenditures from the fund may be made to plug abandoned wells; reclaim abandoned drilling and production sites, saltwater disposal pits, drilling fluid pits and access roads; pay mineral owners royalties for confiscated oil; and reclaim oil and gas pipelines and associated facilities.